simonmittag/ingress-j8a/ReadMe.md

 and load balancing of network traffic.

 # 🚧 What? 🚧
-`ingress-j8a` is a kubernetes ingress controller pod, exposing ports 80, 443 of the cluster to the internet.
+`ingress-j8a` is a kubernetes ingress controller pod, exposing ports 80, 443 of managed j8a pods, making the cluster accessible to the internet.
 It generates the configuration objects for j8a, keeps those configurations updated and manages instances of j8a within the cluster.

 ![](art/ingress-j8a.png)